Prabhas1273/processor-architecture/README.md

 # processor-architecture
-Design of 4 bit Arithmetic and Logic Unit of a processor
+Processor architecture encompasses the design of a CPU's Arithmetic and Logic Unit (ALU), which performs arithmetic and logical operations.
+It includes buses for data transfer, CPU registers for temporary storage, and data paths that connect these components, facilitating efficient instruction execution and data processing.